jjvanzon/Circular-Language-Spec/spec/introduction.md

 Here it becomes apparent, that separately defining a command can lead to *reuse* of a command.
 The __Draw Line__ command is reused three times in the example above.
 There are quite a few commands available, ready to use one way or another.
 Commands like that can also reside inside in a separate object.
 There can for instance be a __File__ object that contains commands that make it possible to deal with a computer file.

-So where will it end?
+So where will this end?
 If commands continue to delegate to each other, when do things actually start happening?
-Well, it ends at a special group of commands, that do not call other commands anymore.
-A command like that can execute a machine instruction: a basic instruction that make a *computer do* something.
+Well, it seems to end at a special group of commands, that do not call other commands anymore.
+A command like that can execute a machine instruction: a basic instruction that make a computer *do* something.
 A computer's central processing unit performs a hardware defined *machine* command.

 That way there can develop big command call tree-outs, which makes a single command consist of multiple machine instructions, ranging from tens to thousands of machine instructions or more.